-“High profile water contamination incidents, new litigation, and public protests that include calls for moratoria on natural gas permitting all suggest sizeable and rising business risks to companies and attendant threats to shareholder value,” said Richard Liroff, Executive Director of the IEHN which, along with Green Century, helped coordinate the resolutions.
-“Shareholders need assurance that companies are candidly disclosing these risks and are adopting best management practices to minimize them.”
+Richard Liroff, Executive Director of the Investor Environmental Health Network explains, "High profile water contamination incidents, new litigation, and public protests that include calls for moratoria on natural gas permitting all suggest sizeable and rising business risks to companies and attendant threats to shareholder value; shareholders need assurance that companies are candidly disclosing these risks and are adopting best management practices to minimize them."

-* Neither the Green Century Balanced Fund nor the Green Century Equity Fund held ExxonMobil, Chevron, El Paso, Cabot Oil & Gas, Carrizo Oil & Gas, Anadarko, or Energen as of December 31, 2010.
-As of that date, Ultra Petroleum was not held in the Green Century Balanced Fund and comprised 0.13% of the Green Century Equity Fund and Southwestern Energy was not held in the Balanced Fund and comprised 0.23% of the Equity Fund.
+*As of December 31, 2009, neither the Green Century Equity Fund nor the Green Century Balanced Fund was invested in Cabot Oil & Gas, ExxonMobil or Range Resources.
+As of December 31, 2009, Chesapeake Energy comprised 0.00% of the Green Century Balanced Fund and 0.32% of the Green Century Equity Fund; EOG Resources comprised 0.00% of the Green Century Balanced Fund and 0.47% of the Green Century Equity Fund; Hess Corporation comprised 0.00% of the Green Century Balanced Fund and 0.38% of the Green Century Equity Fund.
+Portfolio composition will change due to ongoing management of the Funds.
 Please refer to the Green Century Funds website for current information regarding the Funds' portfolio holdings.
-These holdings are subject to risk as described in the Funds' Summary Prospectus and Prospectus.
+These holdings are subject to risk as described in the Funds' prospectus.
 References to specific investments should not be construed as a recommendation of the securities by the Funds, their administrator, or their distributor.

-You should carefully consider the Funds' investment objectives, risks, charges and expenses before investing.
-To obtain a Summary Prospectus and/or Prospectus that contains this and other information about the Funds, please click here for more information, email email@example.com or call 1-800-93-GREEN.
-Please read the Summary Prospectus and/or the Prospectus carefully before investing.
-Investments are not FDIC insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.
+You should consider the Green Century Funds’ investment objectives, risks, charges, and expenses carefully before investing.
+For a prospectus that contains this and other information about the Funds, call 1-800-93-GREEN, visit www.greencentury.com or email firstname.lastname@example.org.
+Please read the prospectus carefully before investing.

-The Green Century Funds are distributed by UMB Distribution Services, LLC.
-2/11.
+The Green Century Funds are distributed by UMB Distribution Services, LLC 1/10